Hennepin County Board candidate says he learned from his felony convictions

 “Hennepin County has been doing some incredible things despite some incredibly challenging times,” Anderson said.

 Kohler almost didn’t run for the County Board.
-He initially planned to run for the Third Congressional District, but decided to drop out after his friend, Republican Tad Jude, filed to face former DFL state Sen. Kelly Morrison to replace Congressman Dean Phillips who is not seeking re-election.
+He initially planned to run for the Third Congressional District but dropped out after his friend, Republican Tad Jude, got the GOP endorsement to face former DFL state Sen. Kelly Morrison to replace Congressman Dean Phillips who is not seeking re-election.

 Kohler said he thought he would have more impact serving at the local level.
 He previously ran unsuccessfully for state Senate to represent District 38 in Brooklyn Park and Brooklyn Center.